Awelson/Blog/docs/Maths/Type Theory/part1.md

 [**Next Section**](part2.md)

-[^1]: Although it is possible to extend this with [type universes](https://ncatlab.org/nlab/show/type+universe).
-I don't understand it however and just pretend it doesn't exist.

-[^2]: In the same vein that it is acceptable to mention $\varnothing$ without reference to some larger set it is a part of.
+[^1]: In the same vein that it is acceptable to mention $\varnothing$ without reference to some larger set it is a part of.

-[^3]: Similar to how we use the same symbol $+$ to denote addition between elements of $\mathbb{R}$ and addition between elements of $\mathbb{R}^2$ even though they count as two different operators.
+[^2]: Similar to how we use the same symbol $+$ to denote addition between elements of $\mathbb{R}$ and addition between elements of $\mathbb{R}^2$ even though they count as two different operators.

-[^4]: Precisely what a function is in terms of type theory will be discussed later, but right now the details don't matter.
+[^3]: Precisely what a function is in terms of type theory will be discussed later, but right now the details don't matter.
 We all know how a function is supposed to work and this is no different in type theory than it is in set theory.